tsegall/semantic-types/README.md

 ## Reference Fields  ##

 The Reference file has a set of attributes keyed by the name of the file (File) and the field offset (FieldOffset)
- * File - the file processed
+ * File - the name of the file processed
  * FieldOffset - the offset of the field within the record (0 origin)
  * Locale - the Locale of the file being processed
  * RecordCount - the number of records in the file
- * BaseType - e.g. Date, Long, String, ...
+ * BaseType - one of Boolean, LocalDate, LocalDateTime, LocalTime, Long, OffsetDateTime, String, ZonedDateTime
+ * TypeModifier - A modifier for the BaseType e.g. SIGNED, GROUPING, NON_LOCALIZED, ...
  * SemanticType - the identified Semantic Type if determined (See https://github.com/tsegall/fta - for a list of Semantic Types currently identified)
  * Notes - any notes to indicate observations made, typically to indicate why the field does not correspond to an expected Semantic Type

 ## F1-Score ##

 Given a sample file 'current.csv' with the same layout as 'reference.csv' which is the output of any automated process that attempts to do automatic Semantic Type detection then the program performance will generate Precision, Recall, and F1-Scores by Semantic Type.

+## Correlation ##

+The program correlation will produce a correlation matrix for the Semantic Types detected for any give locale.

 ## Usage ##